-“Wasn’t the camp commandant by any chance,” continued Brian?
+“Wasn’t the camp commandant by any chance,” grinned Brian?
 “I saw him looking at your tits yesterday.”

-“He was a piece of all right,” she continued, licking her lips for effect, “lovely tight arse on him.”
+“He was all right,” she boasted, licking her lips for effect, “lovely tight arse on him.”

-The next day Shaun disappeared into the woods and enjoyed the distance between him and the rest of the group.
+The next day was Sunday and Shaun disappeared into the woods to put some distance between him and the rest of the group.
 He ran for about an hour and was dripping with sweat when he discovered a small lake.
 He left his shorts on the sand and enjoyed the cold water on his naked body.
-The birdsong and the rays of sunlight penetrated the trees adding to his pleasure as he gave his body time to dry before he pulled on his shorts.
+The birdsong and the rays of sunlight penetrated the trees adding to the experience as he gave his body time to dry before returning to the camp..

-He had only returned when Brian turned on him repeating everything he had told the girl the evening before.
+On his return Brian set on him reporting everything he had told the girl the evening before.

 “Mosely you f-king c--t!
-Do you realise how much damage you could do to our party image here.”
+Do you realise how much damage you did to our party image here.”

 “I didn’t say half of those things,” Shaun lied.
 “I only told her the Brits were throwing innocent people into prison in the North.